Madonna discharged from hospital after serious bacterial infection

 She was taken to her New York home in a private ambulance, a source told CNN, adding: "She's in the clear."

-It is not clear what initially caused Madonna's infection, but doctors said it became extremely serious and required treatment in intensive care.
+It's not clear what initially caused Madonna's bacteria infection, but doctors say it became extremely serious and required treatment in intensive care.

 Infections can develop into a life-threatening condition called sepsis or blood poisoning.